babelsociety/website/content/blog/in-depth-economy/index.md

 As if all of this wasn't complex enough to balance, our needs and desires are always changing: what's important today may be useless tomorrow.
 Whatever distribution we find, **it will always be a fleeting approximation**.

 The best resource allocation method is one that can be applied often and **gives enough satisfaction to as many people as possible**.
-Thus, an economic model that satisfies less than 5% of the population is, by definition, a very bad one.
+Thus, an economic model that satisfies 10% of the population is, by definition, a very bad one.

 # Main goal